openslide/openslide-python/doc/index.rst

    with :meth:`OpenSlide.set_cache` to cache recently-decoded tiles.
 By default, each :class:`OpenSlide` has its own cache with a default size.

-   :param int capacity: the cache capacity in bytes
+   :param capacity: the cache capacity in bytes
    :raises OpenSlideVersionError: if OpenSlide is older than version 4.0.0